NexTash/mail/README.md

 #### Inbound Email Queue:

 Similarly, inbound emails are placed in a queue for processing.
-This allows Frappe Mail to handle large volumes of incoming emails and ensures that each email is processed properly, including filtering, categorization, and delivery to the appropriate inbox.
+This allows NexTash mail to handle large volumes of incoming emails and ensures that each email is processed properly, including filtering, categorization, and delivery to the appropriate inbox.

 #### Error Handling: